On Retrieval Augmentation and the Limitations of Language Model Training: Abstract

 \section{Abstract}

-Augmenting a language model (LM) with $k$-nearest neighbors (\textit{k}NN) retrieval on its training data alone can decrease its perplexity, though the underlying reasons for this remains elusive.
-In this work, we first rule out one previously posited possibility --- the ``softmax bottleneck.''
-We further identify the \textit{MLP hurdle} phenomenon, where the final MLP layer in LMs may impede LM optimization early on.
-We explore memorization and generalization in language models with two new datasets, where advanced model like GPT-3.5-turbo find generalizing to irrelevant information in the training data challenging.
-However, incorporating \textit{k}NN retrieval to vanilla GPT-2 117M can consistently improve performance in this setting. \footnote{Work in progress.}
+Augmenting a language model (LM) with $k$-nearest neighbors ($k$NN) retrieval on its training data alone can decrease its perplexity, though the underlying reasons for this remain elusive.
+In this work, we rule out one previously posited possibility --- the ``softmax bottleneck.''
+We then create a new dataset to evaluate LM generalization ability in the setting where training data contains additional information that is not causally relevant.
+This task is challenging even for GPT-3.5 Turbo.
+We show that, for both GPT-2 and Mistral 7B, $k$NN retrieval augmentation consistently improves performance in this setting.
+Finally, to make $k$NN retrieval more accessible, we propose using a multi-layer perceptron model that maps datastore keys to values as a drop-in replacement for traditional retrieval.
+This reduces storage costs by over 25x.\footnote{The source code is available at \url{https://github.com/usc-tamagotchi/on-knnlm}.}